playfulprogramming/playfulprogramming/.storybook/README.md

 This is an intentionally small Storybook spike for the site's `.astro` components.
 It uses Storybook's CSF Next factory API throughout:
 `defineMain`, `definePreview`, `preview.meta`, and `meta.story`.
-Story args use explicit contracts because the community adapter's renderer type does not yet infer `.astro` props on its own, and its compatibility shim prevents Astro's usual `ComponentProps<typeof Component>` utility from narrowing them.
+Each story imports the component's exported `Props` contract and supplies it to `preview.type`, because the community adapter's renderer does not yet infer `.astro` props on its own. `page-card` adds only the Storybook-specific `slots` transport to that component-owned type.

 Run it locally with: